jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 what would immediately become plain:

 * Has no direct correlation to value creation, efficiency, or productivity
-* 10% under is just as wrong as 10% over, although neither may matter
+* 10% under is as wrong as 10% over, although neither may matter
 * Improvement has a fixed upper limit of 100%
 * Unless estimation accuracy is a top business priority, focus may be better spent elsewhere